Sweet and plant-based, yacon syrup provides various health benefits. It may even be an effective tool for short-term weight loss.

-- Insulin resistance, a major risk factor for diabetes and heart disease, went down by 67%.
+- Insulin resistance, a major risk factor for diabetes and heart disease, was reduced by 67%.

 - LDL (the “bad”) cholesterol went from 137 mg/dL to 97.5 mg/dL (a 29% decrease).

-However... before you start jumping up and down of excitement, keep in mind that this is just ONE fairly small study.
-It is highly likely that other studies will lead to different results.
+However, before getting too excited, keep in mind that this is just one fairly small study.
+It’s highly likely that other studies will lead to different results.

-It’s also important to keep in mind that even if Yacon syrup truly works this well... it is still a short-term effect.
-Lots of things can make people lose weight, it's keeping it off that is the real challenge.
+It’s also important to keep in mind that even if yacon syrup truly works this well, the effect is probably short-term.
+Many things can help people lose weight.
+Keeping it off is the real challenge.

-Bottom Line: In one study, women taking Yacon syrup lost 33 pounds over a period of 120 days.
+In one study, women taking yacon syrup lost 33 pounds (15 kg) over a period of 120 days.
 They also saw dramatic improvements in metabolic health.

-Due to the high amount of fructooligosaccharides, Yacon syrup has various other health benefits (15).
+Due to its high fructan content, yacon syrup has various other health benefits (14).

 This includes reduced symptoms of constipation, which is a very common health problem.

-In one study, Yacon syrup reduced the transit time through the digestive tract from 60 to 40 hours and increased stool frequency from 1.1 to 1.3 per day (16).
+In one study, yacon syrup reduced the transit time through the digestive tract from 60 to 40 hours and increased stool frequency from 1.1 to 1.3 per day (

 There is also some evidence that it can lower blood sugar, although this needs to be studied a lot more.

-Bottom Line: Yacon syrup is effective against constipation and may lower blood sugar levels.
-It is also high in antioxidants and potassium.
+Yacon syrup is effective against constipation and may lower blood sugar levels.
+It’s also high in antioxidants and potassium.

 Yacon syrup can have some side effects if you eat too much at a time.

-If you have problems with diarrhea, then you might want to avoid Yacon syrup altogether.
+If you have problems with diarrhea, you might want to avoid yacon syrup altogether.
 It can make things worse.

-The dosage used in the study was roughly 10 grams of fructooligosaccharides per day, which amounts to about 20–25 grams of Yacon syrup per day (about 4-5 teaspoons per day).
+The dosage used in the most prominent study was roughly 10 grams of fructans per day, which amounts to about 4–5 teaspoons (20–25 grams) of yacon syrup per day.

-In the study, they took the syrup about 1 hour before meals.
+In the aforementioned study, the syrup was taken about one hour before meals.
 An effective dosage may be 1–2 teaspoons (5–10 grams) before breakfast, lunch and dinner.
-Start with 1.
+Start with 1 gram.

-You can also use Yacon syrup as a sweetener, but keep in mind that you can NOT cook or bake with it, because a high temperature (anything over 248°F or 120°C) will break down the structure of the fructooligosaccharides (18).
+You can also use yacon syrup as a sweetener, but keep in mind that you cannot cook or bake with it because a high temperature (anything over 248°F or 120°C) will break down the structure of the fructooligosaccharides (

-It is possible that the timing matters.
+It’s possible that the timing matters, too.
 Taking it 30–60 minutes before a meal may be a more effective way to reduce appetite than eating it with a meal.

-It is also possible to get other supplements with fructooligosaccharides, most of which are much cheaper than Yacon syrup.
+It’s also possible to get other supplements containing fructans, most of which are much cheaper than yacon syrup.
 Whether these supplements will have the same effect is not known.

-It might turn out to be an effective tool for short-term weight loss, but don’t get your hopes up and expect some syrup to be a permanent solution to your weight problem.
+It might turn out to be an effective tool for short-term weight loss, but don’t expect it to be a permanent solution to your weight problems.